NEW PROPOSALS FOR 2 TRAFALGAR WAY

 - 1,672 purpose-built, high quality rooms for students –with 35% meeting the GLA’s affordable housing definition;

-- 68 homes proposed for UCL academic and professional staff, with a mix of 2, 3 and 4 bedroom apartments;
+- 68 homes, which could be used by academic and professional staff, with a mix of 2, 3 and 4 bedroom apartments;

 - New flexible work and incubator space, communal areas for students, children’s soft play space, a cycle workshop and café and the re-provision of a McDonald’s Drive-Thru restaurant;